masih555/summer2022/README.md

 end of the day

 ok..last test for the day
-then we will resume playing around tomorrow
+then we will resume playing around tomorrow.